 2. If this isn't practical or does not resolve matters to the student's satisfaction, they should make a complaint to the department or professional service concerned.
 Some departments and professional services publish instructions on how to make comments or complaints regarding their service; if not, students should contact the Head of Department or Director of Professional Services concerned.
 This is the Department's or the Directorate's opportunity to put things right informally and students should receive a written response to their complaint within 10 working days of raising it.

 3. If the student remains dissatisfied, they can make a formal complaint.
-This is done by completing the Student Complaints Form and sending it to the Information Compliance Manager (ICM) at email@example.com.
+This is done by completing the Student Complaints Form and sending it to the Interim Student Complaints Manager at email@example.com.

-4. The ICM will consider whether the complaint is valid (if not, they will provide advice to the student), and if so, will appoint an investigator.
-The investigator will be an academic or Professional Services manager (or above) from a Faculty or Directorate not previously involved in the complaint.
+4. The Interim Student Complaints Manager will consider whether the complaint is valid (if not, they will provide advice to the student), and if so, will appoint an investigator.
+The investigator will be an academic or Professional Services manager (or above) from a Department or Directorate not previously involved in the complaint.
 They will have received training in how to conduct an investigation.
 Students should be aware that they will be expected to provide evidence to the investigator during their investigation.

-5. The investigator will report to the student and the ICM within 40 calendar days of the complaint being received by the ICM (where possible - complaints made outside of term-time, or during busy periods, may take longer to investigate).
+5. The investigator will report to the student and the Interim Student Complaints Manager within 40 calendar days of the complaint being received by the Interim Student Complaints Manager (where possible - complaints made outside of term-time, or during busy periods, may take longer to investigate).
 If they uphold the complaint, they will propose a resolution.
 If the student is content with the outcome of the report, the resolution will be implemented.

-6. If the student feels that the outcome of the investigation is manifestly unreasonable or has failed to take important evidence into account, they can appeal the investigator's decision by writing to the ICM.
+6. If the student feels that the outcome of the investigation is manifestly unreasonable or has failed to take important evidence into account, they can appeal the investigator's decision by writing to the Interim Student Complaints Manager.

-7. If the appeal is valid, the ICM will organise an appeal panel consisting of a senior member of SOAS, a member of academic staff, and a Student Union representative.
+7. If the appeal is valid, the Interim Student Complaints Manager will organise an appeal panel consisting of a senior member of SOAS, a member of academic staff, and a Student Union representative.
 The student will be given the opportunity to make their case to the panel at a hearing.

 8. The ICM will inform the student of the panel's decision.
-The ICM will also issue a Completion of Procedures letter informing the student that the internal procedures of SOAS have been exhausted, and of their right to appeal to the Office of the Independent Adjudicator (OIA).
+The Interim Student Complaints Manager will also issue a Completion of Procedures letter informing the student that the internal procedures of SOAS have been exhausted, and of their right to appeal to the Office of the Independent Adjudicator (OIA).

 9. If the student remains dissatisfied, they should write to the OIA, which provides an independent ombudsman service for students.